Alpe d'Huez , France

-Alpe d'Huez make the perfect accommodation choice for families looking to enjoy this large, modern ski resort of the Western French Alps.
+Luxury chalets in Alpe d'Huez make the perfect accommodation choice for families looking to enjoy this large, modern ski resort of the Western French Alps.
 The very extensive, high, sunny slopes are great for all abilities and as most of the pistes lead down to the resort centre the geography of the resort is easy to master - even for younger skiers.
 There are an increasing number of luxury ski in ski out chalets in Alpe d'Huez which give the ultimate in ease of access to the resort's large ski area.
-Apart from easy access to and from the slopes these properties offer guests immediate proximity to the ski school meeting points and main lift stations - no wonder they are a big hit with families looking for an 'easy' family ski holiday in Alpe d'Huez.
+Apart from easy access to and from the slopes these properties also offer guests immediate proximity to the ski school meeting points and main lift stations - no wonder they are a big hit with families looking for an 'easy' family ski holiday in Alpe d'Huez.

-Alpe d'Huez has an extensive ski area and when the snow is good there are plenty of runs for all levels of skier and boarder, including the longest black run in the Alps (the Sarenne) which is a thigh burning 16km in length!
+Alpe d'Huez has an extensive ski area and when the snow is good there are plenty of pisted runs for all levels of skier and boarder, including the longest black run in the Alps, the Sarenne, which is a thigh burning 16km in length!
 The efficient lift system means there are very few queues and the snow-making facilities more than counter the effects of its South facing orientation.
 Snow cover, even late into the season, is hardly ever a problem on account of the snow making that goes on during the colder months of December, January and February.

 Owing to the purpose built nature of this high altitude ski resort it's possible to ski back to a lot of the accommodation including the excellent quality luxury chalets in Alpe d'Huez situated at the top end of the resort in the Cognet area.
 These fine properties are close to everything you would need.
-The resort has good facilities for children, a highly rated ski school and a buzzing nightlife which makes this a good all round ski destination.
+The resort has good facilities for children, a highly rated ski school and a buzzing (but not too frenetic) nightlife which makes this a good all round ski destination.

 - Extensive, high, sunny slopes and efficient, modern lift system.
 It has a great ski area